mikepenelopescafe/penelopes-venue/src/content/services/weddings.md

 ## Frequently Asked Questions

 **What's included in your wedding packages?**
-Every package includes venue rental, professional coordination, tables, chairs, linens, setup, and cleanup.
-We also provide a bridal suite and on-site parking.
+Every package includes venue rental, ceremony and reception spaces, setup and breakdown, tables and chairs, venue management, sound system, ambient lighting, non-alcoholic beverage station, cake cutting service, and champagne pour service.

 **Do you allow outside vendors?**
 Absolutely!
 We work with your chosen vendors or can recommend trusted local professionals.
 Our coordinator handles all vendor communication.